gpaux/evSolarCharger/README.md

 # EV Solar Charger
-Home Assistant Blueprint using Tesla API or OCPP to charge EV using surplus solar electricity and weather forecast.
+Home Assistant Blueprint using OCPP or Tesla API to charge EV from excess solar and weather forecast.

 ###############################################################################
 # Disclaimer: